acornprover/acornprover.org/docs/getting-started.md

 # Getting Started

 The primary way to use Acorn is through the Acorn VS Code extension.
-It works on Windows, Linux, or modern Macs with Apple Silicon.
+It works on Windows, Linux, or modern Macs with an M-something chip.

 ## Installing the VS Code Extension